NVIDIA/aistore/api/README.md

 ___

 #### GetDaemonConfig
-Given the URL of a daemon, `GetDaemonConfig` returns the corresponding daemon's configuration settings
+Given the URL of a daemon, `GetDaemonConfig` returns the corresponding daemon's configuration settings.
 ##### Parameters
 | Name       | Type         | Description                                                                           |
 |------------|--------------|---------------------------------------------------------------------------------------|